-Tickets are the options registrants choose from when they visit your registration page.
+Tickets are the options registrants choose from when they visit your Webex Events Registration page.
 Each ticket can have a unique price, available quantity, tax rate, and more.
-After creating tickets, setting up payment information, and publishing your registration page, you'll create Checkout Forms and Custom Questions and assign them to one or more tickets.
+After creating tickets, setting up payment information, and publishing your registration page, you'll create Checkout Forms and Questions and assign them to one or more tickets.
 You can set up promo codes for discounted or hidden tickets, too! 🏆

 This article provides instructions on setting up and managing tickets and publishing Webex Events Registration.

 In your Event or Community navigation bar under 'Registration', click Tickets, click New Ticket, and then select Free Ticket or Paid Ticket.
 Paid is only an option if you marked your Event as a paid event in Registration Basics.